Introduction to Technology for Musicians

 • uncompressed (AIFF, WAV) 48kHz sample rate for audio

-• frame rate = 24fps gives the “film” look (high frame rates can create smooth slow motion)
+• = 24fps gives the “film” look (high frame rates can create smooth slow motion)

 • MP4 and MOV are easy to work with (AVCHD can produce higher quality)